 - No room for error, an error, and everything is wiped.

 - You should know, what you are doing, as you won’t get any manual/prompt/help at run time, you must be good in terminals.

-The above article do not aims at comparing the two method.
-Before writing anything we gives hours in testing and executing the process to ensure you get 100% working solution.
+The above article does not aim at comparing the two methods.
+Before writing anything we give hours in testing and executing the process to ensure you get a 100% working solution.

-If you gets stuck at somewhere, feel free to contact us in comment section.
-For any damage to data/disk, as a result of above method neither the Author nor Tecmint is responsible.
+If you get stuck at somewhere, feel free to contact us in the comment section.
+For any damage to data/disk, as a result of the above method, neither the Author nor Tecmint is responsible.

 That’s all for now.
 I will soon be here again, with another interesting article, you people will love to read.
 Till then stay healthy, safe, tuned, and connected to Tecmint.